CrossRef/event-data-user-guide/docs/app-gloss.md

 ### Landing Page

- The Publisher's page for an article (or dataset etc).
-Every DOI resolves to a landing page, but there may be more than one landing page per article.
-The URLs of landing pages can change over time, and the DOI link should always point to the landing page.
+ The Publisher's page for an item of Registered Content (for example, an article or a dataset etc).
+Every DOI resolves to a Landing Page, but there may be more than one Landing Page per content item.
+The URLs of Landing Pages can change over time, and the DOI link should always point to the Landing Page.

-### Data Source
+### Data Source / Data Contributor

  The provenance or type of Event Data.
 Data Sources include Wikipedia, Crossref, DataCite etc. A source is different to an agent, which is a piece of software that fetches data for a particular Data Source.